jlin/Urocissa/README.md

    bash run_urocissa_docker.sh
    ```

-   This script takes care of all the required installations and starts the application, enabling you to get Urocissa running with minimal effort.
+   This script installs everything and launches Urocissa in five seconds.

 ### Build from Source